jeron7/todo-list/README.md

 ## Objectives

-Want to practice in a project some concepts and tools that i studied lately, like Clean Architecture, TDD (Test-Driven Development) and Spring Framework.
+Want to practice in a project some concepts and tools that I studied lately, like Clean Architecture, TDD (Test-Driven Development) and Spring Framework.

 ### REST API